 The Sleep Innovations Contour Memory Foam pillow features contours designed to match the contours of your body.
 This provides maximum support to your spinal column.
 The product also uses the Sure Temp memory foam that resists heat build-up to keep your pillow cool throughout the night.

-This pillow had a rating of 3.8 out of 5 stars on Amazon.
 Most customers said that they liked that the pillow is softer than its previous version.
 Unfortunately, some complained that the pillows are not as firm.

 [amazon link=”B01LWUBAKH” title=” Tampor Memory Foam Contour Pillow “/]